CrowdStrike/Cloud-AWS/state-manager/README.md

 - Navigate to the AWS console and upload the file directly to the `script` folder.
 Create this folder if it does not exist.

 #### Step 4.
 Deploy the stack via CloudFormation
 A CloudFormation template is used to stand up the infrastructure for this solution.
-You can use deploy this template using the AWS Console or the command line.
+You can deploy this template using the AWS Console or the command line.

 ##### Parameters
 This template consumes the following parameters.